 Like the Harmonized Index of Consumer Prices (R-HICP), the R-COICOP, developed under the auspices of the United Nations Statistics Division, facilitates international comparisons of price change.
 COICOP is a classification of consumption space (goods and services consumers buy), not a classification of consumers for index eligibility.
-Thus, it can apply to any population index target, such as total population, urban, rural, etc. The OECD is a primary user of this data and publishes numerous economic indicators, including consumer inflation, from around the world.
+Thus, it can apply to any population index target.
+The OECD is a primary user of this data and publishes numerous economic indicators, including consumer inflation, from around the world.
 A number of countries base their item categories on the COICOP structure.

 These indexes are calculated outside of the official production system, and are at greater risk of calculation errors than the official CPI indexes.
 Additionally, they differ from the official indexes in both scope and aggregation, and may not have the same data quality as the official indexes we publish.
 Customers should be aware of the caveats and limitations of any of these products they consider using.